pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

    :align: center
    :width: 800px

 Left part of the image represents Mantid instrument view image.
-It is obvious that there is beam small beam leakage around beam stop window and strong powder lines around Bragg peaks.
+It is obvious that there is small beam leakage around beam stop window and strong powder lines around Bragg peaks.
 This is the background which one wants to remove.
 Right part of this image represents 2-dimensional image obtained from ``instrument_view_cut`` and we want to extract this image from whole sqw file containing magnetic signals.

 Slim-lined script which would produce such background removal is provided below: